 - Remove from heat and stir in butter until fully melted.

-- Pour mixture into cooled crust.
+- Pour mixture into frozen crust.
 Let cool, then refrigerate for a few hours until chilled.

 - Top with your topping of choice (or no topping at all!), slice, and enjoy!